soketi/echo-server/README.md

 $ DATABASE_DRIVER=local echo-server start
 ```

+## Per-application Statistics

+Statistics are available for each registered app, if opted-in.
+[Read more about statistics here](docs/STATISTICS.md).

 ## Deploying with PM2

 This server is PM2-ready and [can scale to a lot of processes](docs/PM2.md).